Skip to Main Content

 Consider taking your jar of coins to the bank for a deposit.
 You won’t get rich, but you might have enough to cover a minor problem.

 Before you head to the bank, call ahead to see if the financial institution will charge any fees to deposit coins.
-While it’s usually free for account holders, some banks may charge a fee.
+You may also have to roll the coins yourself before the teller will count them, but banks often give out free coin wrappers.

-Another way to trade in coins for cash is through Coinstar kiosks, which you can find at many supermarkets and retail stores.
+Another way to trade coins for cash is through self-service kiosks like Coinstar, which you can find at many supermarkets and retail stores.
 Be aware you’ll have to pay service and transaction fees (which can vary by location) to trade in your coins for quick cash.

 15. Borrow against your life insurance policy